 Nilmini De Silva

 Nilmini is the author of Fate of Destiny, a collection of photos and stories that aims to inspire people to make conscious choices in life.
 With qualifications in civil engineering, local government management and project management, she is currently working toward demonstrating the principles of the Circular Economy with audiences around Australia.
 As Director of PolisPlan & Beautility Developments she is working towards the design and development of regenerative cities.
 These cities will strive towards environmental, social and economic sustainability which Nil will drive through her project management and strategic engineering skills as well as through her creative writing and photography.

 Nilmini has over 25 years experience in flood risk management both as a consultant and in local government, in Australia, California and Sri Lanka.
-She has been a guest lecturer in the Faculty of Engineering at the University of Technology, Sydney & at the University of Tasmania and presented papers at numerous conferences.
+She has been a guest lecturer in the Faculty of Engineering at the University of Technology, Sydney, University of NSW & at the University of Tasmania and presented papers at numerous conferences.
 She has facilitated many community consultation processes to obtain outcomes for communities transitioning to a Circular Economy.

 Prior to PolisPlan, Nilmini was the Natural Systems Manager at Fairfield City Council where she led a multi disciplinary team of 20 staff and was recognised as an industry leader in flood risk management.
 She is also a former Director - Land Use Planning of the NSW Floodplain Management Association (FMA).
 In 2009, Nilmini was selected to represent NSW on a ‘Water Sensitive Cities’ tour of Europe.